sketch-hq/SketchAPI/docs/pages/plugins-releases-53.md

 - `fontFamily`
 - `fontWeight`
   - Default is 5
-  - If you attempt to set the weight to something that the font doesn't support Sketch will attempt to pick the closest one.
+  - If you attempt to set the weight to something that the font doesn’t support Sketch will attempt to pick the closest one.
 - `fontStyle`
   - `italic` , `normal`
   - default to `undefined`